katjam/get-functional-codebar-2022/notes.md

 - Web developer for 15 years
 - Mostly with charities & grassroots help them get the most out of tech

-How I got interested in functional
+I got interested in functional

 - 2014, saw a talk on F# - very cool and makes sense for my brain
 - As a kid terrible numeracy but algebra clicked